makersacademy/airport_challenge/README.md

 Airport Challenge
 =================

-What is this
+What is this?
 ---------

 This is the first of 12 weekend challenges during my course at Makers Academy.
-The original repo and readme file are [here](https://github.com/makersacademy/airport_challenge).
+Find original repo and challenge description [here](https://github.com/makersacademy/airport_challenge).

-Domain model for Solution 1
+Domain model
 --------------------------

     Objects         |    Messages